 Until the mid-80s the Reserve Bank regulated the Australian banks with 'an iron fist'.
-In the late 1970s, the NBFIs (NSW Permanent, Advance, St George, 'et al') attracted large depositors' balances away from the banks due to NBFI's not being capped at 33⁄4% on savings accounts and 61⁄2% on savings investment accounts.
-The initial reaction by the Reserve Bank was to impose (upon the NBFIs) the same interest rate caps regulated upon the commercial banks.
+In the 1970s, the NBFIs stared attracting large depositors' balances away from the banks due to NBFI's not being capped at $3\frac{3}{4}\%$ on savings accounts and $6\frac{1}{2}\%$ on savings investment accounts.
+The initial reaction by the Reserve Bank and other regulators was to impose (upon the NBFIs) the same interest rate caps regulated upon the banks.

-The 'User Pays Principle' of paying the market price for a 'good' or 'service' applies in all sectors of any open market economy, even in the banking sector (e.g. housing loan, personal loan, corporate loan, syndicated infrastructure loan, overdraft, buying a bank cheque, issuing a personal cheque, buying a money box etc.).
+The 'User Pays Principle' of paying the market price for a 'good' or 'service' applies in all sectors of any open market economy, even in the banking sector (eg. housing loan, personal loan, corporate loan, syndicated infrastructure loan, overdraft, buying a bank cheque, issuing a personal cheque, buying a money box etc.).
+But not Credit Cards where 'Persistent Revolvers' (who hold

-But not Credit Cards where 'Persistent Revolvers' (who hold 12.5% circa of the 16 million Credit Cards in Australia) pay for the cost of the revolving lines of credit enjoyed by 70% of Credit Cardholders known as Transactors.
+12.5% of the 16 million 'Credit Cards' in Australia) pay for the revolving lines of credit enjoyed by 70% of 'Credit Cardholders' known as Transactors.

-I have expended well over a hundred hours -
+I have expended over a hundred hours -

-- (i) downloading about 50 PDFs of 'Submissions', 'Reviews', 'Reports', 'Staff Working Papers' and 'Enquiries into Credit Cards', then in Adobe 'Copy File to Clipboard' to extract the contents and then 'Save' the contents in readily accessible htm files.
-Then I read and colour background key text, graphs etc; and - (ii) linking all those htm files (and associated PDF files) in the Attachment 2 'Defined Terms and Documents' with a directory of all files, so I can readily search key words and then reference them.
+- (i) of downloading about 50 PDFs of 'Submissions', 'Reviews', 'Reports', 'Staff Working Papers' and 'Enquiries into Credit Cards', then in Adobe use 'Copy File to Clipboard' and then saving the contents in readily accessible htm files.
+Then I read and colour background key text, graphs etc; and - (ii) summarizing those htm files in the attached 'Defined Terms' with a directory of all files, so I can readily search key words and then reference them.

-Attachment 3 are the 21 Chapter headings/titles copied from my htm file titled 'Grounds/Reasons for the Shadow Minister for Revenue and Financial Services to submit Written Questions (re credit card products) to the Minister for Revenue and Financial Services during Question Time in the Lower House of Federal Parliament'.
+Also attached are the 21 Chapter headings/titles copied from my htm file titled 'Grounds/Reasons for the Shadow Minister for Revenue and Financial Services to submit Written Questions (re credit card products) to the Minister for Revenue and Financial Services, Ms Kelly O'Dwyer, during Question Time in the Lower House of Federal Parliament'.

-My Ten Written Question for 'Question Time' in The House Of Representatives are pursuant to Parliamentary website "Infosheet 1 - Questions" - Attachment 4.
-I propose that my Ten Written Questions would be submitted (not in one fell swoop) by the Federal Shadow Minister for Revenue and Financial Services for response by the Federal Minister for Revenue and Financial Services.
-I have not previously approached anyone in the Labor Opposition Party re this matter.
+My Ten Written Question for 'Question Time' in The House Of Representatives are pursuant to Parliamentary website "Infosheet 1 - Questions" - attached.
+I propose that my Ten Written Questions would be submitted by the Federal Shadow Minister for Revenue and Financial Services for response by the Federal Minister for Revenue and Financial Services.
+I have not approached the Labor Opposition party yet.
 A few former CBA colleagues and a mate who held a senior position at ANZ have reviewed some of my work on this matter.

-Would you accept (from me) a CD that contains the following two documents which contain a plethora of 'Defined Terms and Documents' and embedded links to documents, reports, submissions etc that I rely upon:
+In order for the Federal Labor Opposition to better understand my Grounds/Reasons for my Ten Written Questions and that my Ten Written Questions are robust, would you accept (from me) a CD that contains the following documents which contain a plethora of 'Defined Terms' and embedded links to documents, reports, submissions etc that I rely upon:

-- 'Grounds/Reasons for the Shadow Minister for Revenue and Financial Services to submit Written Questions (re credit card products) to the Minister for Revenue and Financial Services during Question Time in the Lower House of Federal Parliament' - 'Ten Written Questions (re credit card products) for the Shadow Minister for Revenue and Financial Services to submit to the Minister for Revenue and Financial Services during Question Time in the Lower House of Federal Parliament'
+- 'Grounds/Reasons for the Shadow Minister for Revenue and Financial Services to submit Written Questions (re credit card products) to the Minister for Revenue and Financial Services, Ms Kelly O'Dwyer, during Question Time in the Lower House of Federal Parliament' - 'Ten Written Questions (re credit card products) for the Shadow Minister for Revenue and Financial Services to submit to the Minister for Revenue and Financial Services, Ms Kelly O'Dwyer during Question Time in the Lower House of Federal Parliament'